Get on Your Bike for Local Male Cancer Charity

 'This year we wanted to accommodate more styles of cycling rather than it mainly being a mountain bike ride.
 Road cycling has increased dramatically in the island over the years, and this addition of these new routes and distances will provide something for everyone,' explains co-organiser and MUG Honorary Patron, Ian Brown.

 The ride can accommodate up to 900 people, and entry is £25.00 per person and £10.00 for under 16's.
-The charity is also asking for participants to raise a further £25.00 in sponsorship.
+The charity is also asking for participants to raise a further £25.00 in sponsorship (which is not compulsory).

 Once again, the Thomas Martin-Sarre trophy will be presented to the young rider (age 18 years or under) who raises the most money.
 It was introduced in 2016 in memory of Thomas, who at the age of 17, achieved eight GCSEs all at grade C or above while battling with cancer for the second time.
 The special award serves as a lasting tribute to Thomas' bravery, determination and his amazing achievements.